Clothing Donation To Do’s

 - Too small or tight?
 It’s time to pass it down to someone else.

 - No longer going through “that phase”?
-Get rid of anything that you doesn’t fit your style.
+Get rid of anything that doesn’t fit your style.

 - No undergarments.
 No, if’s, and’s, or but’s about it.
 Undies are items that need to be bought new, no matter how cute your old ones are.